Dude Bro Party Massacre III

-Dude Bro Party Massacre III is a 2015 American satirical slasher film created by the comedy troupe 5-Second Films.
+Dude Bro Party Massacre III is a 2015 American comedy slasher film created by the comedy troupe 5-Second Films.
 It was directed by Jon Salmon, Michael Rousselet, and Tomm Jacobsen.
-Despite the title, it is not a sequel, and there are no previous installments, being a parody of the Massacre franchise.
+Despite the title, it is not a sequel, and there are no previous installments.
 Presented as a lost film that was banned in the 1980s, it tells the story of a masked killer known as Motherface, who targets fraternity brothers.

 Plot

 Delta Bi member Brock Chirino talks to his therapist about the multiple slasher-related attacks on his fraternity because of their pranks.
-The sorority house mother was trapped in a burning building and vowed revenge on them during one.
-While member Road Doggie loses his frisbee outside, the mother throws a buzzsaw at his mouth, partially decapitating him.
-Inside, Cindy performs oral sex on C-Trunk, only for the mother to sneak under the bed and kill them both with a harpoon, before stabbing Coach Handsey with a javelin in the locker room.
-The mother goes on a rampage, hacking one to death in the shower with two meat cleavers, stabbing one through the mouth with a javelin, and decapitating one with a machete.
-After Scooter's head explodes, Brock and his friend Samzy manage to kill the mother, only for her daughter to cut off her face and use it as a mask, taking up the name Motherface.
+As result of these pranks, a sorority house mother was trapped in a burning building and vowed revenge on them.
+The mother goes on a rampage and kills most of Delta Bi.
+Brock and his friend Samzy manage to kill the mother, only for her daughter to cut off her face and use it as a mask, taking up the name Motherface.

-Motherface begins her own rampage, slashing people's throats and electrocuting them, even killing the Delta Bi's weed dealer Tito by hacking him in the throat with a wooden sign.
-After shredding Dolphman's face with a blender, Brock lights Motherface on fire and kills her.
+Motherface begins her own rampage, killing more of Delta Bi.
+Eventually, Brock lights Motherface on fire and kills her.
 In the present day, the therapist grabs a pair of scissors and, revealing herself to be the new Motherface and the previous Motherface's sister, slashes Brock's throat.
 Brock's brother Brent joins Delta Bi while trying to discover his brother's killer.
-He befriends a crippled Nedry, Samzy, Derek, Todd, and his girlfriend Samantha, Turbeaux, who is scared of dogs, ZQ, Sizzler, Turtleneck, Flannel Bro, and a beer addicted Spike.
-During a prank, Nedry and Brent accidentally cause a plane crash, which makes Pepperstone recap their previous pranks, which include blowing up a dam in Old Parchtown.
+He befriends a crippled Nedry, Samzy, Derek, Todd, and his girlfriend Samantha, Turbeaux, who is scared of dogs, ZQ, Sizzler, Turtleneck Bro, Flannel Bro, and a beer addicted Spike.
+During a prank, Nedry and Brent accidentally cause a plane crash.
 Because of the plane crash, Dean Pepperstone sends Delta Bi to the lake house.
 After they leave, Motherface stabs Pepperstone to death.